xenovacivus/STM32DiscoveryVCP/README.md

 Future Improvements
 -------------------

-I'm trying to keep this repo as clean and to-the-point as possible so I have a nice base to build my cooler projects from.
+I'm trying to keep this repo as clean and to-the-point as possible so I have a nice starting point to build my cooler projects from.
 But making this easier for others to use would be nice too, so maybe I'll setup a Makefile build setup.

 Special Thanks to the folks who wrote these Useful Pages